jlw-m/course_ee693e_2021_fall/week_02/02_dabiri.md

 - Provides flexibility in terms of functionality and the type of applications that it supports.
 - The network strucure is capable of expansion in the quality of sensor nodes in a body and the quality of bodies to be analyzed.
 - Direct, continuous, and minimally invasive pressure measurements enabling the creation of therapeutic guidelines for the lower urinary track.
+- The concept is supported and validated by a case study and experiments.

 ### Weaknesses
 - There are security risks in data transmission from sensor node to server.
 The _Man in the Middle_ attack is only of the common attacks that can view and edit data during the data transmission process.